 - Practice self-care.
 Your ex may not be treating you kindly, but youshould be!
 Take time out of your divorce to exercise, see friends, meditate, get a massage, and deepen your spiritual practice.
 Taking care of yourself will help you weather the stress of divorce.

 - Don’t treat your kids like your therapist.
 Tempted to treat your kids as your confidantes because they’re adults?
 Don’t.
 They don’t want to hear you complain about their other parent.
 They don’t want to feel pulled to take sides or take care of you.
 If you’re back on the dating scene, they certainly don’t want to hear about your sex life!
 Get a real therapist if you need to vent.

 - Date wisely.
 If you’ve spent decades in a miserable marriage, you may be eager to see who’s out there.
 People often misrepresent themselves, especially on dating apps, so be wary of predators who try to take advantage of your vulnerable state, including your financial resources.

 - Embrace a minimalist lifestyle.
 Your focus is now on maximizing post-divorce funds to protect your future.
 If you have to downsize to a smaller home, and/or sell possessions for cash, try not to focus on what you had.
 Cutting expenses and living with less “stuff” can actually feel liberating, especially at this stage in your life.

 Have questions about your gray divorce?
 We’re here to help.
-Please contact us today to schedule your free consultation with one of our experienced family law attorneys and get answers and a clear strategy for safeguarding your future.
+Please contact us today to schedule your initial consultation with one of our experienced family law attorneys and get answers and a clear strategy for safeguarding your future.
 Call us at 888-888-0919 or please click the button below.